junwoo091400/tvc_drone/README.md

-# TVC Drone
+#  Drone Thrust Vector Control
-ROS workspace containing the packages and tools for the drone TVC prototype
+ROS workspace containing the packages and tools for EPFL Rocket Team's "drone", a thrust-vector-controlled electric small-scale rocket prototype.

 ## Description

 ### Packages
-- **drone_gnc**: Contains the GNC algorithms to control the drone.
-This is the only package that needs to be copied on the Raspberry Pi for real tests.
+- **drone_optimal_control**: Minimal-energy guidance and Nonlinear MPC algorithms to control the drone.
+- **drone_navigation**: Extended Kalman Filter to estimate the drone's state.
-- **drone_utils**: Provides many utilities, as well as the launch files to run the code.
+- **drone_utils**: Contains the launch files to run the code, utilities, or more generally anything that is shared between drone-related packages.
+- **rocket_utils**: Code that is shared between all rocket-related packages.
 - **real_time_simulator**: Real-time rocket simulator and GUI.
 See original repo for more information.
+- **drone_fsm**: Finite-state machine.
+- **mavros_interface**: Interface to communicate with the Pixhawk via the MAVLink/MAVROS protocol.
+- **optitrack_ekf**: \[Unused\] Extended Kalman Filter to estimate velocities and augmented state from Optitrack's pose data.
 - **rqt_ez_publisher**: External tool used in the GUI.

 Each package contains its own readme file with more information.